isc-projects/bind9/bin/rndc/rndc.rst

    key has been seen published into or withdrawn from the parent.
 This is required in order to complete a KSK rollover.
-If the ``-key id`` argument is specified, look for the key with the given identifier, otherwise if there is only one key acting as a KSK in the zone, assume the DS of that key.
+If the ``-key id`` argument is specified, look for the key with the given identifier, otherwise if there is only one key acting as a KSK in the zone, assume the DS of that key (if there are multiple keys with the same tag, use ``-alg algorithm`` to select the correct algorithm).
 The time that the DS has been published or withdrawn is set to now, unless otherwise specified with the argument ``-when time``.

 ``dnstap`` ( **-reopen** | **-roll** [*number*] )
    This command closes and re-opens DNSTAP output files. ``rndc dnstap -reopen`` allows